 Asset

-Asset blocks show exactly one asset at a time, presented according to your chosen template block and the following criteria:
+Asset blocks show exactly one asset at a time, presented according to your block configuration.

-Display asset name: The asset name can appear above or below your image, or not at all.
+Choose whether to display the asset name above or below your image, or not at all.

-Download/collection buttons: Enable Download Button to let users download and share assets, or Collection Button to let them add assets to collections.
+Enable the Download button to let users download and share assets, or the Collection button to let them add assets to collections.
 When either option is enabled, users can access these features and view the asset's detail page by hovering over the asset.

 Carousel